 Christopher Thornton moved for a downward variance at sentencing arguing, among other things, that “in-prison treatment during the proposed thirty-eight months would help mitigate any potential risk he posed to the community.”
-The district court denied the motion, but in doing so said that Thornton had “mental-health issues, and he needs treatment” and that the court was “firmly convinced that he needs enough time in prison to get treatment and vocational benefits.”
-The federal prison system offers drug treatment to prisoners through a residential and non-residential drug treatment program.
+The district court denied the motion, but in doing so said that Thornton had “mental-health issues, and he needs drug treatment” and that the court was “firmly convinced that he needs enough time in prison to get treatment and vocational training” The federal prison system offers drug treatment to prisoners through a residential and non-residential drug treatment program.
 The residential drug treatment program, commonly known as "RDAP," lasts nine months and allows eligible prisoners to receive up to a year off their sentence for successful completion.The Tenth Circuit held that it was error for the district court to consider Thornton’s need for drug treatment or vocational training in determining the sentence in light of Tapia v.
 United States

 However, because Thornton did not object to the error at sentencing, the court held that the lower court’s mistake was not “plain.”
 This was because the law was uncertain at the time.
 Thornton’s sentence was accordingly affirmed.
 United States v.
 Thornton, No. 15-1345 (10th Cir.
 2017).